 Existing online detention ponds that were accounted for in the hydrologic analysis are to remain un-encroached to the flood pool elevations.

-Make sure the cross section orientations are perpendicular to the flow, stream centerline, and contours.
+Make sure the cross section orientations are perpendicular to the flow, stream centerline (or baseline profile), and contours.

 Clearly identify both the upstream and downstream study limits on the topographic work map.